thesabinelim/comp1531-slackr/README.md

 There are a few different ways to do this.
 However, you don't need to decide on a way until Iteration 2.
 For now you can just ensure the tokens returned from login/register and the same as ones passed into other functions.

+### Access Error
+The AccessError is not one of Python's built in types.
+For iteration one, you can either:
+ * Just use another error as a placeholder for now
+ * Make your own AccessError as per [instructions that we have provided](https://youtu.be/gkcRe_u_x5Q)

 ### Functions

 #### Notes: